sohrabhind/taskline/README.md

 # checklist
-Python program for sticky task list and stopwatch
+Python application for sticky task list and stopwatch